3 Surprising Truths About Gender and Loneliness

 Of course, there’s a flip side to the socially conscious tendency of women.
 Because they generally focus on relationships more than men do, when their relationships sour, they may fall more easily into loneliness.

-2. How does culture effect how men and women process loneliness?
+2. How does culture affect how men and women process loneliness?

 While many studies indicate that women are lonelier than men in general (barring the exception of single men discussed above), one study conducted by Shelley Borys at the University of Waterloo found that women may not necessarily be the lonelier gender, they may simply be more comfortable admitting vulnerability.